webpack/webpack.js.org/src/content/plugins/split-chunks-plugin.md

 };
 ```

-It is possible to to create a folder structure by providing path prefixing the filename: `'js/vendor/bundle.js'`.
+It is possible to create a folder structure by providing path prefixing the filename: `'js/vendor/bundle.js'`.

 __webpack.config.js__